alexandrevilain/iot-thermometer/README.md

 ## Goal of this project

 I started this project to monitor my flat's temperature and humidity.
-The extra goal was to work with Elixir, Nerves and Phoenix Framework.
+The extra goal was to work with Elixir and Nerves.

 If you ask yourself, "Isn't it too much for the main goal ?".
 Yes it is.
 But I wanted to work with Elixir, because I love Elixir.